kento/HeCBench/test2_ktagami/error_memo.md

 # linearprobing-omp_nvc
 failed to translate accelerator region

+# logic-resim-cuda
+ invalid narrowing conversion from "signed char" to "char

 # logic-rewrite-hipified
 no matching function for call to 'hipGetErrorString'

+# logic-rewrite-hip
+use of undeclared identifier '__activemask'

+# logprob-hip
+redefinition of 'HALF_FLT_MAX'

 # logprob-hipified
 use of undeclared identifier '__shfl_xor_sync'

+# lsqt-cuda
+identifier "__syncwrap" is undefined

 # lsqt-hipified
 use of undeclared identifier '__syncwrap'